boettiger-lab/geo-llm-r/system-prompt.md

 Refer to this descriptions of each of the columns (VARIABLE_NAME) from the metadata table:
 <schema>

-Note that the column called "RPL_THEMES" corresponds to the overall "Social vulnerability index" number.
 Whenenver you SELECT the COUNTY, you must include the STCNTY column as well because county names are not unique across states!